FBuervenich/vue-spring-tomcat-webapp-concept/README.md

-# Springboot test app with Vue.js backend
+# Vue.js test webapp with Spring Boot backend

 This is a proof-of-concept for a Vue.js webapp with a springboot-backend embedded into our current infrastructure.